Women Leading Sustainable Change Breaking Barriers, Building Impact, Empowering Futures

 Co-founder and CEO of Sirsak

-Angeline leads Sirsak, a Jakarta-based circular economy startup building technology-driven systems to recover and trace post-consumer packaging waste, including low-value materials that are often overlooked.
-Through its Packaging Recovery Program, Sirsak connects businesses, waste pickers, aggregators, and recyclers to create a more transparent and economically viable waste ecosystem, while working toward its goal of recycling 100,000 tons of packaging waste and providing social protection for 50,000 waste workers by 2030.
-With over a decade of experience in waste management and circular economy advocacy, she also contributes as a lead expert to Indonesia’s Ministry of Environment and Forestry guidelines on Extended Producer Responsibility, and continues to actively shape sustainability conversations across national and international platforms.
+Angeline Calista leads Sirsak, a Jakarta-based circular economy startup focused on building technology-driven systems to recover and trace post-consumer packaging waste, including low-value materials that are often overlooked.
+Through its Packaging Recovery Program, Sirsak connects businesses, waste pickers, aggregators, and recyclers to create a more transparent and economically viable waste ecosystem.
+The company aims to recycle 100,000 tons of packaging waste and provide social protection to 50,000 waste workers by 2030.
+With more than a decade of experience in waste management and circular economy advocacy, Angeline also contributes as a lead expert supporting the development of Indonesia’s Ministry of Environment and Forestry guidelines on Extended Producer Responsibility and has been actively engaged in sustainability discussions across regional and international platforms.

 Tue, March 31, 2026,